Welcome to the official Piles Copse website!

 HARFORD MOOR GATE CAR PARK CLOSED

 We closed the Harford Moor Gate car park in February 2021.
 This was because the heavy footfall around the car park had caused extensive damage to the sward and soil.
 The moor was saturated from excessive rain, and the peaty soils on the hill near the car park, and all the way across to Piles, simply cannot sustain the foot traffic.
 There was also excessive vehicle traffic in the Harford lane, with jams frequent on busy days and an increase in accidents.
 We initiated a dialogue with the local authorities about how best to control vehicle traffic in the lane.
 This is currently trending towards encouraging people to park in Ivybridge and to walk from there.
 The soils are better drained on the sides of the Western and Ugborough Beacons, and can therefore sustain great foot traffic all year round.

 CAMPING REMAINS SUSPENDED AT PILES

-We very much appreciate that nearly everyone has respected this decision.
+We very much appreciate that nearly everyone has respected our reluctant decision to stop all camping.
 The result is that the areas along the riverbank look better than they have done for years.
 However, the most damaged sites still need more time to recover, so we will look for ways to regulate camping strictly when we do re-open it.
-New fire damage in October 2020 makes us reluctant to allow people to camp at Piles until we have worked out a way to get wider support for preventing abuses.
+New fire damage in June 2022 makes us reluctant to allow people to camp at Piles until we have worked out a way to get wider support for preventing abuses.

 You can find out more about visiting Piles Copse here.
 There’s also information about Piles Copse’s history and ecology, and how its owners, the Howell family, are working to conserve this special place and enable the oak trees to regenerate.